 The amount of your Death and TPD cover is calculated using a formula which uses a percentage of your superable salary and the number of months until you reach age 60.

 Insurance benefit = salary x selected insurance percentage x (months to age 60/12)

-The levels of cover are available as follows:
+The levels of cover for Death and TPD are available as follows: